Foods to taste when in Iceland – Wild Voyager Blog

 Icelandic rye bread

-The bread appears to be dark brown in color, spongy and sweet to taste.
-You can top the bread with butter, smoked lamb, smoked salmon, cheese, or a pickled herring.
-Icelanders also eat rye bread as a side dish with fish stew or Plokkfiskur.
+The bread appears to be dark brown in colour, spongy, and sweet to taste.
+You can top the bread with butter, smoked lamb, smoked salmon, cheese, or pickled herring.
+Icelanders also eat rye bread as a side dish with fish stew, or Plokkfiskur.

 The rye bread is available at most grocery stores across the country.

 Along with Iceland’s beauty, it is also the traditional food that draws tourists to this destination.
-Mark these dishes in your list as your whole trip would be incomplete without having a taste of traditional Icelandic food.
+Mark these dishes on your list, as your whole trip would be incomplete without having a taste of traditional Icelandic food.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.